Joshua-omolewa/Job_API_ETL_datapipeline_project/README.md

-# PROJECT: Built an ETL Data Pipeline that extracts job data from API and transform data into csv file  based on business requirements and load the transformed data to Amazon S3 bucket
+# PROJECT: Built an ETL Data Pipeline that extracts job data from API and transform data into a single csv file  based on business requirements and then load the transformed data into Amazon S3 bucket

 # Author: 👤 **Joshua Omolewa**